-You may withdraw your consent for the collection and use of your information at any time or withdraw from participating in the study at any time, by informing your Study Doctor.
-You will not be able to participate in the study after withdrawing your consent for the collection and use of your information.
+You may withdraw your consent for the collection and use of your information at any time, by informing your Study Doctor.
 Please notify a member of the research team before you withdraw.
 This notice will allow that person or the research supervisor to discuss any health risks or special requirements linked to withdrawing, such as follow up visits.
-You will be asked to complete a Premature Termination visit to check your health and any possible side effects.